SAP-archive/cloud-bulletinboard-ads/README.md

 For this course a preconfigured virtual machine image is provided and its use is recommended if you want to follow along with the hands-on exercises.
 The setup is provided and explained in Week 0: System Preparation.

+## Requirements
+- [The course prerequisites are menioned here](/CoursePrerequisites/README.md) which we cover in week 0 of the course

 # <img src="./Z_ReuseImages/images/281498_SwissArmyKnife_R_blue.png" height="80" alt="Exercise"/> Exercises

 ## Week 0: System Preparation